angstwad/docker.ubuntu/README.md

 This role differs from other roles in that it specifically follows docker.io installation instructions for each distribution version.

-**Note**: This role now defaults to installing the lxc-docker package, the latest package from the docker.io repository.
-There have been recent changes to the "interface" of this role, so to speak, and the changes are breaking for those using this as a parameterized role.

 **Example Play**:
 ```
 ---